It’s All About the Fear

 There was little I could say to allay her fears.
 Facts—even those she conceded to be true—didn’t matter.
 It didn’t matter to her that crime rates among immigrants are lower than among native-born Americans.
 It didn’t matter to her that Trump torpedoed the bipartisan border bill hammered out in the Senate with the approval of conservatives.
 It didn’t matter to her that most illegal drugs come into the country through official ports of entry.
 It didn’t matter to her that most immigrants come here to work and send money home (and get work because they will work harder and longer for less pay than native-born Americans), so avoiding arrest is high on their list of priorities.
 Her fear overrode her ability to think rationally.
 A few explosive anecdotes can wipe out the effect of a mountain of statistics.

 After this conversation, a few days later I had an “aha” moment when I heard about Trump’s recent rise in the polls.
-He and his surrogates have been pounding ever harder and more viciously on the anti-immigrant message, a constant barrage that is overwhelming the belief systems of voters susceptible to fearmongering, of which there are enough to decide a close election.
+He and his surrogates have been pounding ever harder and more viciously on the anti-immigrant message, a constant barrage that is overwhelming the belief systems of voters susceptible to fearmongering, of whom there are enough to decide a close election.

 Trump is counting on fear of The Other to get elected